Know Your Environment. Protect Your Health.

 Manganese poses more serious concerns for children.
 A growing number of studies report associations between manganese exposure and hyperactivity, poorer IQ scores, and memory and attention problems in children.

-Alison Sanders and her colleagues at the Icahn School of Medicine at Mount Sinai, in New York, reviewed studies of children and reported that 12 of 14 studies found manganese was associated with poorer intelligence and mental development.
+Scientists at the Icahn School of Medicine at Mount Sinai, in New York, reviewed 14 studies of children and reported that 12 found manganese was associated with poorer intelligence and mental development.
 Seven studies found a significant relationship between manganese exposure and behavioral problems.
 Children also absorb and retain more manganese than adults.

 Most studies of infant neurodevelopment use manganese measurements from hair, teeth, blood or umbilical cord blood to assess exposure from all sources.
 Few studies can assess the independent effects of water and food on neurological outcomes.